dlotfi/OpenOOD/medood/README.md

 align the T1 images to the FLAIR images.

-We use 3DT1 images, pre-processed with SPM12 r6685 to correct bias field inhomogeneities, as a diagnostic-shift out-of-distribution dataset.
+We use 3DT1 images, pre-processed with SPM12 r6685 to correct bias field inhomogeneities, as a diagnostic-shift OOD dataset.

 Since the official download source may be unreliable, you can use [this torrent](https://academictorrents.com/details/a6d90ae5a9ff4cc8184f122048495fd6bd18d6ba) as an alternative for downloading the dataset.

-### ATLAS v2.0
+### ATLAS R2.0
-The [ATLAS v2.0](https://atlas.grand-challenge.org/Data/) dataset is a large, curated, open-source collection of T1-weighted MRI scans and manually segmented stroke lesion masks, designed to improve automated lesion segmentation algorithms.
+The [ATLAS R2.0](https://atlas.grand-challenge.org/Data/) dataset is a large, curated, open-source collection of T1-weighted MRI scans and manually segmented stroke lesion masks, designed to improve automated lesion segmentation algorithms.
 It builds on the previous ATLAS v1.2 release by expanding the number of datasets from 304 to 955 cases, sourced from 33 research cohorts across 20 institutions worldwide, including a hidden test dataset for unbiased algorithm evaluation.

-We use T1-weighted MRIs from the ATLAS v2.0 dataset as a diagnostic-shift out-of-distribution dataset.
+We use T1-weighted MRIs from the ATLAS R2.0 dataset as a diagnostic-shift OOD dataset.

 ### EPISURG
 The [EPISURG](https://rdr.ucl.ac.uk/articles/dataset/9996158?file=26153588) dataset is a curated collection of brain MRI